MrEbabi/New-Order-Notification-for-Woocommerce-Plugin/new-order-notification-for-woocommerce/README.txt

 3. Settings for Notifications

 == Changelog ==
+**=2.0.0=**
+- Beta version of newly designed New Order Notification page.
+- New css for recent order table.
+- Order preview and status change features.
+- Activation for sound and popup alert.
+- Async calls instead of page refreshing.

 **=1.4.0=**
 -Fix Product Id selection and User Role selection in the settings.
 -Add settings for number of orders to show in recent order table.